hekonsek/ansible-role-fedora-ec2/README.md

 Default instance size is T2 medium (i.e. 4 GB of RAM) - in order to change it, override `instance_type` Ansible variable (for example `instance_type=t2.large`).

+## Compatibility

+This playbook has been tested against Fedora 25.

 Requirements
 ------------